 Despite what some might believe, I wasn’t born the sad and hateful old man that I am today; there was actually a time when I was sad and hateful teenager.
 And I was angsty.
-It wasn’t “only” your run-of-the-mill “you don’t get me, mom!” (although I’m sure there was plenty of that) but also dealing with a bunch of personal issues, like the death of my dad, that made some of those years very unpleasant.
 Although the whole thing was far from unique, in the mind of my insufferable teenage self, it sure as hell felt that way.

 Even though I was never a committed Papa Roach fan, and for the most part I stopped following their career after the release of Getting Away with Murder, I always had a soft spot for them.
-Although nowadays I won’t touch anything even resembling rapping with 10-foot pole, back then listening to this guy sing about the way I felt (as generic as it might have been) actually made me feel better.
+Back then, listening to them sing about the way I felt (as generic as it might have been) actually made me feel better.

 It has been more than 15 years since the first time that I heard “Last Resort”, and now armies of teenagers are relating to this music that I once thought was almost certainly “totally written about me!”
 If nothing else, the fact that Papa Roach‘s lyrics have been able to go beyond generations, and touch the lives of so many, is something admirable on its own right.